bnorm/blog.bnorm.dev/_posts/2020-12-12-writing-your-second-compiler-plugin-part-4.md

 like [KotlinPoet] which generates Kotlin source code instead of IR and is extremely well documented.
-Since [KotlinPoet] generates text output it is also easier to experiment with different However, if you want to jump feet first into building some Kotlin IR elements, check out my [GitHub template] project for IR based Kotlin compile plugins!
+Since [KotlinPoet] generates text output it is also easier to experiment with different However, if you want to jump feet first into building some Kotlin IR elements, check out my [GitHub template] project for IR based Kotlin compiler plugins!

 [Kotlin compatibility]: https://kotlinlang.org/docs/reference/evolution/components-stability.html
 [Part 1]: https://blog.bnorm.dev/writing-your-second-compiler-plugin-part-1